jostillmanns/javacomplete/README.md

 -   junixsocket [code.google.com/p/junixsocket/](https://code.google.com/p/junixsocket/)
 -   jsonp [jsonp.java.net/](https://jsonp.java.net/)

-I am planning to replace javaparser with the eclipse astparser in the long run (mostly to support java 8), but for now it serves me well.
-To compile javacomplete with the provided gradle build file all those dependencies need to be saved to the libs/ dirctory in the project root.
+I am planning to replace javaparser with the eclipse astparser on the long run (mostly to support java 8) but for now it serves me well.
+To compile javacomplete with the provided gradle build file all these dependencies need to be saved to the libs/ dirctory in the project root.

-## start the daemon<a id="sec-2-1" name="sec-2-1"></a>
+## Start the daemon<a id="sec-3-1" name="sec-3-1"></a>

 In order for the import feature to work with classes living in the standard library you have to set the JAVASRC environment variable pointing at the jdk source.

 Dependencies may be referenced using the JAVACOMPLETPATH variable (using a colon seperated list).